daniel-beet/acme.sh.wiki-clone/Synology-NAS-Guide.md

 $ export SYNO_Username='Admin_Username'
 $ export SYNO_Password='Admin_Password!123'
 # You must specify SYNO_Certificate, for the default certificate, we use an empty string
+# Please be aware that the empty string only works if you haven't added/changed the description for
+# the default certificate.
+If you have, you'll need to specify the description here.
 $ export SYNO_Certificate=""
 $ ./acme.sh --deploy --home . -d "$CERT_DOMAIN" --deploy-hook synology_dsm
 ```